-MITH offers a fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded every other year.
+MITH offers a fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded periodically.

 The Clara and Robert Vambery Distinguished Professor of Comparative Studies award is offered by the Comparative Literature Department, with MITH as a collaborator.
 Those candidates selected for the Vambery Distinguished Professorship who propose projects involving digital media are eligible to become MITH Vambery Fellows.

 Winnemore Digital Humanities Dissertation Fellows Program

 Graduate students, from any part of the University, must be enrolled in a Ph.D. or M.F.A) at the University of Maryland and must agree not to accept any other form of financial support from the University or other fellowships of $2,000 or more during the term for which this fellowship is awarded.
 Winnemore Fellows are provided a stipend of $9,929 and a $1,509 contribution toward health insurance fees.
 Fellows are also provided with work space at MITH, consultation with MITH staff about their project, and technical support (including server space) where applicable.